albanpuech/risky-biscuits-project/README.md

 As shown on the boxplot, the rated beers are centered around a mean ABV of 7.0°, and half are contained in the [5.4°, 8.0°] range.
 We want to know how this distribution differs in the different climate categories.

 First, we compare the popularity and preference of the beers in the different climate conditions based on their ABV.
 From the grouped climates, we find the three most liked beer styles and the three most reviewed.
+For the remaining of this part, we always use the three best beers and the three most reviewed beers.

 <p align="center">
   <br>